Empower Your Practice

 1. Which AI is best for dictation?

-For UK specialists requiring absolute accuracy and who have the budget, Dragon Medical One remains the industry leader in voice recognition.
+For specialists requiring absolute accuracy and who have the budget, Dragon Medical One remains the industry leader in voice recognition.
 Ambient scribes like Nuance DAX and Abridge are excellent for generating comprehensive clinical notes from conversation alone.

 3. What is the difference between AI dictation and AI medical scribes?